oasis-tcs/openc2-jadn/outline.md

 This section is Non-Normative.

 JSON Abstract Data Notation (JADN) is an information modeling language.
-RFC 3444 describes the difference between an information model (IM) and adata model (DM):
+RFC 3444 describes the difference between an information model (IM) and a data model (DM):
 * The main purpose of an IM is to model managed objects at a conceptual level, independent of any specific implementations or protocols used to transport the data.